Aigars001/Aigars001/README.md

 ## Hi there 👋, my name is Aigars
 ### Software Developer
-I am an ethuziastic, self-motivated and hard working person.
+I am an ethusiastic, self-motivated and hard working person.
 Striving to utilize my knowledge and to learn new skills.
 Currently working with C#.

 #### Skills:
 C# / JS / HTML / CSS